 Amniotic tissue-derived allografts or human amnion/chorion membrane injections (e.g., Amniofix) involve injection of amniotic tissue into the plantar fascia, where chronic PF has the maximum tenderness.
 Fetal tissue is theorized to have healing properties not found in normal adult tissues, which can promote the epithelialization and regeneration of damaged tissues and limit the formation of inflammation and scar tissue.
 During a selective cesarean section for a healthy pregnancy, amniotic membrane tissue can be obtained and then cleaned, disinfected, and processed.
 The process of preserving human amniotic membrane tissue includes dehydration and cryopreservation.
+Several allographs derived from human amniotic tissues are available.

-A prospective, single-blind RCT (n = 145) investigated the safety and effectiveness of a micronized, dehydrated human amnion/chorion membrane (dHACM) injection (Amniofix) for the treatment of PF (Cazzell et al. 2018).
+A prospective, single-blind RCT (n = 145) investigated the safety and effectiveness of a micronized, dehydrated human amnion/chorion membrane (dHACM) injection (Amniofix) for the treatment of PF (Cazzell et al., 2018).
 Patients were randomized to receive one injection of Amniofix (n = 73) or a sodium chloride placebo (n = 72).
 The primary outcome was the mean change in the visual analog scale (VAS) score between baseline and three months post-injection.
 The study reported that a single dHACM injection resulted in clinically relevant benefits in pain and foot function at 3 months compared with a placebo.
 However, the collected outcomes at 6 and 12 months were not reported.
-No serious adverse events were related to the study, but adverse events including post-injection pain and itching following the dHACM injection were reported.
+No serious adverse events were related to the study, but there were 3 adverse events following the dHACM injection (2 patients with post-injection pain and 1 with itching).
 Limitations of the study include the small patient population and short-term follow-up.
 It is unknown if additional injections would be effective for persistent symptoms.
 Further trials are needed to confirm these results.

-A health technology assessment concluded that there is a low-quality body of evidence indicating human amniotic membrane injections reduce pain and improve function in adults with chronic PF and substantial uncertainty remains regarding the comparative effectiveness and the long-term efficacy and safety beyond 12 weeks post-injection.
-The body of evidence evaluating injectable amniotic tissue-derived allografts for the treatment of PF was of low quality.
+A health technology assessment (2022) concluded that there is a low-quality body of evidence indicating human amniotic membrane (HAM) injections reduce pain and improve function in adults with chronic PF and substantial uncertainty remains regarding the comparative effectiveness and the long-term efficacy and safety beyond 12 weeks post-injection.
+The body of evidence evaluating injectable amniotic tissue-derived allografts for the treatment of PF was of low quality, consisting of two fair-quality RCTs, one poor-quality RCT, and one very-poor-quality pretest/posttest study (n = 23-147) (Zelen et al., 2013; Hanselman et al., 2015; Werber, 2015; Cazzell et al., 2018).
 This quality rating is primarily due to individual study quality, inconsistency in outcomes, variability of treatment protocols across studies, a lack of studies evaluating active comparators, and a limited amount of evidence.
-Limitations of the individual studies include small sample sizes, a lack of an active comparator, a lack of double blinding, and limited follow-up time.
+Limitations of the individual studies include small sample sizes, a lack of an active comparator (3 studies), a lack of double-blinding (3 studies), and limited follow-up (12 weeks or less).
 The studies also used different types of human amniotic-derived products and administration procedures, and it is unclear whether these products and administration approaches were comparable across studies.
-None of the eligible studies examined the comparative effectiveness of amniotic tissue-derived treatments compared with other types of injections (platelet-rich plasma, botulinum toxin), ESWT, or surgery (Hayes 2022).
+None of the eligible studies examined the comparative effectiveness of amniotic tissue-derived treatments compared with other types of injections (platelet-rich plasma, botulinum toxin), ESWT, or surgery (Hayes, 2022).